skiselev/easy_z80/README.md

   * Bottom silkscreen on JP1 and JP2 covers the trace connections, so they are not easily visible
   * Bottom silkscreen: No project URL.
 Should be [github.com/skiselev/easy_z80](https://github.com/skiselev/easy_z80)
   * Board will not reset when C15 is populated.
 Workaround: Do not populate this capacitor
+  * Schematic and top silkscreen: Use 74HC series instead of 74HCT

 ### Wishlist
 * Add pull-ups on the data bus to support extension boards that were not designed for Z80 interrupt mode 2